dianapaula19/IntroductionToRobotics/LabHomework/README.md

 4. Name of the file: knockDetectorBuzzer.ino

    Description: The one with the knock detector and the way it plays a sound when it's pressed, and also how it stops when you press the pushbutton
+5. Name of the file: joystickControlOfTheFour7-SegmentDisplays.ino

+   Description: The one with the four 7-segment displays and the joystick that modifies each digit